rueetschit/pdJam/README.md

 ## Run pdjam server

-Make sure the proxy is up and running.
+Make sure the proxy and pure data are up and running before starting the pdjam server.

 Run with nodejs: